Central limit theorem for Gibbs measures on path spaces including long range and singular interactions and homogenization of the stochastic heat equation: Main results

-We also remark that following standard customs the mollifiers $\psi$ and $\phi$ were chosen to be smooth and compactly supported.
+with diffusion coefficient $\mathrm a_\beta=\sigma(\beta)\mathrm{I}_{d\times d}$. \end{theorem} We remark that following standard customs the mollifiers $\psi$ and $\phi$ were chosen to be smooth and compactly supported.
 In this particular case the proof of Theorem \ref{thm1} only partially use Theorem \ref{thm2} when the time correlation function $\rho=\psi\star\psi$ has compact support and the spatial interaction $V=\phi\star \phi$ is bounded.
 Leveraging the full strength of Theorem \ref{thm2}, we could have as well worked with a more general class of mollifiers $\psi$ and $\phi$.